 We can all be disabled at any point in our lives.
 You could have a broken arm and find that you’ll struggle with a lot of these services.
 Disabilities aren’t just permanent.

-22% of people in the UK have a disability that impacts how they use websites and apps.
-But there’s a far wider pool of people who don’t consider themselves disabled and yet still have an impairment that impacts how they use digital products and services.
+22% of people in the UK have a disability that affects how they use websites and apps.

 These needs can be sensory, physical, or cognitive.
 And they can be permanent, temporary, or just situational.

-This diversity means that when you design for disability, you will improve usability for a far wider pool of users.
+This diversity means that when you design for disability, you improve usability for a much bigger group of users.

 Accessibility requires empathy and understanding